6matko/tradeup-ninja/README.md

 - Ability to set custom prices for skins within calculator
 - Trade up input item overview page that is sorted by lowest **min float cap**.
 There is an option to review skins by rarity or collection
 - Daily price sync with CsgoTraderAPP and caching
-- Sticker price checking module
+- Sticker price checking module **[Not working because I was getting rid of MongoDB support and haven't updated the code]**

 ## Technical features
 - Angular 9 with RxJS and TypeScript